The Crystallography Group is responsible for the operation of seven neutron diffraction

-instruments at the ISIS Facility, which is located at the Rutherford Appleton Laboratory.
-The Group typically supports around 200 experiments per year, across a diverse range of academic and industrial disciplines.
+instruments at the ISIS Neutron and Muon Source, located at the Rutherford Appleton Laboratory.
+The group typically supports around 200 experiments per year, across a diverse range of academic and industrial disciplines.
 These studies investigate the crystal structures of materials and how the atomic arrangement influences their bulk properties.

 Research studies include the provenance of historical artefacts, the behaviour of technologically important materials for energy production/storage, phase transitions within complex magnetic systems, and the chemical bonding within samples of relevance to earth/planetary science and pharmaceuticals.
 Further details can be found here.
 The Engin-X and IMAT instruments were separated from the Crystallography Group in 2021, forming the Engineering and Imaging Group.

 The group has an extensive programme of development projects, many supported by collaborations with UK and international partners.
 These include new software for the analysis of neutron diffraction data, novel sample environment devices that mimic conditions found in technological applications, upgrades to existing diffractometers and the construction of new instruments.